wildflowerbouquet/odin-rock-paper-scissors/README.md

-# odin-tic-tac-toe
+# odin-rock-paper-scissors
-The Tic-Tac-Toe assignment from The Odin Project
+The Rock, Paper, Scissors assignment from The Odin Project